-When using pin DATA, this pin must be pulled to low by the connected microcontroller for the period t1.
-Figure 5-11 on page 17 illustrates the timing of the OFF command (see also Figure 5-15 on page 22).
+When using pin DATA, this pin must be pulled to low for the period t1 by the connected microcontroller.
+Figure 17 illustrates the timing of the OFF command (see also Figure 21 on page 21).
 The minimum value of t1 depends on the BR_Range.
 The maximum value for t1 is not limited but it is recommended not to exceed the specified value to prevent erasing the reset marker.
-This item is explained in more detail in Section "Configuration of the Receiver" on page 17.
+This item is explained in more detail in the section "Configuration of the Receiver" on page 17.
 Setting the receiver to sleep mode via DATA is achieved by programming bit 1 of the OPMODE register to 1.
 Only one sync pulse (t3) is issued.